rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Janaagraha Centre for Citizenship and Democracy.

       A strong motivation to work in governance and bring about positive change in the lives of citizens brings Srikanth to Samagra.
+Currently, he is part of the KONNECT team in Odisha.
     image: /img/d.-srikanth.jpg
     linkedInProfile: 'https://www.linkedin.com/in/srikanth-pattnaik-882228168/'
     name: Srikanth Pattnaik